 Get in touch you are still unsure and want more information.

 The prices stated above are for that manufacturer’s 32 amp unit.
 This includes a standard install of around 10m of cabling, modern fuseboard with spare fuses, all cabling clipped direct or in trunking, and no ground works.
-For units fitted externally that require the installation of an earth electrode an additional charge of £60 plus vat is payable per earth electrode required.

 All OLEV units come with a 3 year manufacturer’s warranty under the OLEV homecharge scheme.
 Additional warranties may be available – your installer can supply more details.
 Andersen EV offer a lifetime guarantee for the unit’s back plate.

 (3) Charge rate

 Standard charge rates for domestic installations are as follows:

 - 3.7kW offering 10 miles per hour range